Explain all the measurement units in CSS3

 The CSS measurement units used are as follows.
 Measurement basically means to find a number that shows the amount of something we want to find out.
 CSS has many different measurement units for expressing the length of various HTML containers.
 Various CSS properties like width, padding, font-size, margin, etc have a number and a unit as their value.

-Measurement units can further be classified into two types based upon their nature.
+Measurement units can further be classified into two types based on their nature.

 - Absolute Measurement Units